Embed an Image into a PDF File

 Let’s see an example:

-1. In our previously created form (see Image 4) we added the [file image-embedding] tag.
-This creates an upload form field on the front-end (see Image 5).
+1. In our previously created form (as shown in the CF7 Form with Mapped Fields image in the mapping fields documentation) we added the [file image-embedding] tag.
+This creates an upload form field on the front-end (visible in the CF7 Form Frontend Preview).

 2. Let’s use the CF7 field/mail-tags dropdown in the Image Embedding Tool to select the newly created image-embedding field.
 We need to select the PDF file in the PDF file dropdown and 1 in the Page dropdown.